 How to choose your next destination

-One of the most frequently asked questions I get is ‘How do you choose where to go?’
-Recently, a new friend approached me and asked for some help on how to choose a destination for him and his wife for their upcoming wedding anniversary.
+One of the most frequently asked questions I get is: “How do you choose where to go?”
+Recently, a new friend approached me and asked for advice on how to choose a destination for him and his wife for their upcoming wedding anniversary.

-It got me thinking… It’s a big world out there and the choice can be overwhelming, so how on earth do you pick where to go?
-If you’re anything like me, the more you see, the more you realise how much there is to see and do and the list becomes even longer!
+It got me thinking… It’s a big world out there and the choice can be overwhelming.
+So how do you pick where to go?
+If you’re anything like me, the more you see, the more you realise how much there is to see and do, and the travel wish list keeps growing!
 And we’re all different, so what works for one person may not be interesting for another.
 So where to start?

 You may be a seasoned traveller wanting to explore more but not sure how to go about it, or you may be a newbie trying to choose your first destination out of your home country.
-I may not be able to tell you where you should go, but I can give you the 6 steps you need to help you decide.
+I can’t decide for you, but I can give you the 6 steps you need to make the decision.
 Whether you’ve got a few days or a few months, start here.

 Step 1: Weather and seasons